loopbackio/loopback-next/docs/site/Testing-Your-Extensions.md

 ## Project Setup

-We recommend that you use `@loopback/cli` to create the extension, as it installs several tools you can use for testing, such as `mocha`, assertion libraries, and a swagger validator.
+We recommend that you use `@loopback/cli` to create the extension, as it installs several tools you can use for testing, such as `mocha`, assertion libraries, linters, etc.

 The `@loopback/cli` includes the `mocha` automated test runner and a `test` folder containing recommended folders for various types of tests.